 What makes it better?

-What is the most important thing for patients to know about the Cognitive Disorders Center?
+What is the most important thing for patients to know about the Comprehensive Memory Center?

 We provide patient-centered, value-based care tailored to meet the specific needs of each patient and care partner.
 Our goal is to help determine what is causing the changes you are experiencing and support you through the process of learning about care options and resources.